 2.)
-Even though it is difficult for them, due to long claws and heavy weight, grizzlies can actually climb trees.
+Even though it is difficult for them, due to long claws and strength, grizzlies can actually climb trees.

 3.)
 Grizzlies are strong enough to eat whatever they want, including bison, elk, and even moose.
-Contrary to their reputation for having carnivorous appetites, their diet also consists of nuts, fruits, berries, and leaves.
+Contrary to their reputation for having only Carnivorous appetites, their diet also consists of nuts, fruits, berries, and leaves.
 They’ve even been reported eating mice.